neo-project/docs/docs/en-us/node/cli/cli.md

 ##### Parameters

-`senderAccount`：The account to unregister candidate
+`senderAccount`ďźThe account to unregister candidate

 ##### Example